Accelerated Resolution Therapy® (ART)

 For more information, visit Accelerated Resolution Therapy® or check out the ART brochure.

-Is Accelerated Resolution Therapy®(ART) the same as
+Is Accelerated Resolution Therapy®(ART)

-Eye Movement Desensitization and Resistance (EMDR)?
+Eye Movement Desensitization and Reprocessing (EMDR)?

 ART